Shavvimal/Fact-Ori_Client/README.md

 - Users are able to have three emojis to choose from.
 - Users are able to be able to comment on other people’s entries.

-** Please note that a Mobile first design strategy has been undertaken, and due to the time contraint on the project, the mobile version is a lot more polished (although the desktop app is still made to be responsive).
-Please inspect and view from a mobile device for a better user experience.

-The website is deployed using Netlify for client & Heroku for server.
-The data sent and stored in the backend is saved within .json files.
-Some funcitionality on the client side has been left as future features, such as the sort by, tags and shuffle facts.

-To docker compose:

-**Setup & Run**
-- Clone repo & `cd` into folder
-- `git submodule update --init`
-- `docker-compose up` or `bash _scripts/start-containers.sh`

-**Teardown**
-- `docker-compose down --remove-orphans --volumes` or `bash _scripts/stop-containers.sh`